rudidude86/gura-lang.github.io/documents/File-Operation.md

 The iterator `lines` owns a stream to read content from the file `foo.txt`, which conflicts with the attempt to open `foo.txt` for writing.
-To avoid this, you need to call `readlines()` function with `:list` attribute that reads whole the lines from the stream before storing them to memory.
+To avoid this, you need to call `readlines()` function with `:list` attribute that reads whole the lines from the stream before storing them to a `list` instance.
-The stream is released before the function returns the result.
+The function would release the stream and then return the `list` instance as its result.

     lines = readlines('foo.txt'):list
     open('foo.txt', 'w').print(lines:*upper())